-The default support method is minibuffer completion.
-However, Org-mode also implements a much better method: fast tag selection.
+The default support method for entering tags is minibuffer completion.
+However, Orgmode also implements a much better method: fast tag selection.
 This method allows to select and deselect tags with a single key per tag.
-To function efficiently, you should assign unique keys to all tags.
+To function efficiently, you should assign unique keys to most tags.
 This can be done globally with